yaqwsx/KiKit/README.md

 ## Why Should I Use It?

-Everything KiKit does can be also done via Pcbnew in KiCAD.
-But you have to do it manually.
+Everything KiKit does can also be done via Pcbnew in KiCAD.
+However, you have to do it manually.
 One of the common scenarios is creation of panels.
 Most of the tutorials on the internet guide you to use the "append board" functionality of Pcbnew.
-However, this approach labour-intensive, error-prone and whenever you change the board, you have to do it again.
+However, this approach is labour-intensive, error-prone and whenever you change the board, you have to do it again.

-With KiKit you just call a CLI command if you have a simple layout (e.g., grid) or write few Python instructions like "place board here", "add bridge here", "separate boards via mouse bites/v-cuts" and you are done.
+With KiKit you just call a CLI command if you have a simple layout (e.g., a grid) or write few Python instructions like "place board here", "add bridge here", "separate boards via mouse bites/v-cuts" and you are done.
 The process is repeatable and actually much simpler than hand-drawing the panels.
 KiKit also allows you to easily export all the Gerbers in a single step.